tradle/why-hypercore/FAQ.md

 Hyperbee is still in Alpha, but perhaps we can stress-test it on loading the whole of the Ethereum blockchain and indexing it in different ways.
 This Hyperbee could provide a valuable service to the community.
 We could even put its snapshots in S3 and let it be streamed.
 Note that Google BigTable [provides this service](https://cloud.google.com/blog/products/data-analytics/introducing-six-new-cryptocurrencies-in-bigquery-public-datasets-and-how-to-analyze-them).

+There is also a number of benchmarks for LevelDB (e.g. [here](https://github.com/maxogden/leveldb-benchmarks)) that community can help running with Hyperbee, since Hyperbee is LevelUP compatible.

+We need your help!!

 ### Hyperswarm

 #### Can we distinguish between peers before connecting to them?